Corbin Bernsen: Acting

 After a two-year appearance on the soap opera Ryan's Hope, Bernsen was cast as lawyer Arnold Becker on the Steven Bochco television series L.A.
 Law in 1986.
 The series became a hit, and the role earned him Emmy and Golden Globe nominations, appearances on magazine covers, and guest-starring roles on Seinfeld and The Larry Sanders Show.
 He remained on L.A.
 Law for the entire run of the show, until it ended in 1994.
+He played the lead role in the two-season, NASA-themed series The Cape in 1996–97.

-Bernsen appeared with the British actor Bruce Payne in the films Kounterfeit and Aurora: Operation Intercept.
+Bernsen appeared with British actor Bruce Payne in the films Kounterfeit and Aurora: Operation Intercept.
 He starred as the title character, Dr. Alan Feinstone, in the horror film The Dentist and its sequel.
-Bernsen was also cast as a prima donna third baseman, Roger Dorn, in the sports comedy Major League and appeared in both of the film's sequels.
+Bernsen was also cast as prima donna third baseman Roger Dorn in the sports comedy Major League and appeared in both of the film's sequels.
 Bernsen portrayed John Durant on General Hospital from September 2004 until the character was murdered in May 2006.

 Bernsen played Jack Sherwood on Cuts, appeared twice on Celebrity Mole, and played a lawyer on Boston Legal.
-He appeared as Q2 on Star Trek: The Next Generation.
-He also had a recurring role as Captain Owen Sebring on the military drama JAG and played a Republican senator on two episodes of The West Wing.
+He appeared as another Q on Star Trek: The Next Generation.
+He also had a recurring role as Captain Owen Sebring on the military drama JAG and played a Republican senator in two episodes of The West Wing.
 He directed, produced, and appeared in the horror film Dead Air.
 Bernsen also co-starred in USA's Psych, playing the role of Henry Spencer, the father of the main character, Shawn Spencer (James Roday).
 In the film Rust, Bernsen plays a former minister who returns to his hometown.

-Bernsen appeared in 25 Hill, a film he produced, directed and wrote, which is centered on the All-American Soap Box Derby, and is planning a baseball movie about zombies, called Three Strikes, You're Dead.
+Bernsen appeared in 25 Hill, a film he produced, directed and wrote, which is centered on the All-American Soap Box Derby, and at one time was planning a baseball movie about zombies, called Three Strikes, You're Dead.

-He also appeared as a guest star in Switched at Birth, the ABC Family television series, in season 1, episode 22 (2012), "Venus, Cupid, Folly, and Time."
+He also appeared as a guest star in one episode of Switched at Birth, the ABC Family television series.
 Bernsen currently appears as Kyle Nevin on the television series The Resident.